Noise and Planning

 Air source heat pumps (ASHP) and ground source heat pumps (GDHP)

 Heat pumps are part of the government's strategy to reach net zero carbon emissions by 2050.
-However, the technology generates noise and it can operate during the night and day.
-As a result it has the potential to cause significant adverse effects to people living nearby.
+However, the technology generates noise when in operation and as a result it has the potential to cause significant adverse effects to people living nearby.

 Need assistance with this service?